A long time ago, in a galaxy far, far away…

 No, correction: he watched his father with great interest, hoping to see some sort of slip that he was his father and not the man-machine that stood, looming, before him.

-The words that passed between them had blurred in his mind since they had forced him into a detention cell.
+The words that passed between them had blurred in his mind after they had forced him into a detention cell.
 He only remembered his parting words –“Then, my father is truly dead.”

 As they were leading him into the cell, he heard, off-handed, that he was to be transferred to a shuttle for the Death Star in approximately three standard hours.
 There, the Emperor would be waiting.